agenium-scale/nsimd/include/nsimd/modules/fixed_point/README.md

 The fixed\_point module will use a `int8_t`, `int16_t`, or `int32_t` integer type for
 storage, depending on the value of `lf + rt`.

-All the defined functions of the module are under the namespace `nsimd::fixed_point`, and match the same interface than NSIMD.
+All the functions of the module are under the namespace `nsimd::fixed_point`, and match the same interface than NSIMD.

-The `fp_t` struct type is defined in `fixed.hpp`, and the associated simd vector class is defined in `simd.hpp`.
-Conversions from fixed to floating point umbers is performed by the `float2fixed()` and `fixed2float()` functions.
+The `fp_t` struct type is defined in `fixed.hpp`, and the associated simd `fpsimd_t` struct type is defined in `simd.hpp`.
+Conversions from fixed to floating point numbers are respectively performed by the `float2fixed()` and `fixed2float()` functions.

-The modules redefines the NSIMD pack type for fixed-point numbers, templated with lf and rt :
+The modules redefines the NSIMD pack type for fixed-point numbers, templated with `lf` and `rt` :

 ```C++
 template <uint8_t lf, uint8_t rt>